 “I’m not sure… Mister Dae told me that I had to come with him and leave the village.
 He said I had to go see Daddy.”

 I close my eyes and think of the name Velyn.
 Velyn… Isn’t that the name of the king?
 Which means this girl is a result of him and a mistress in Elbar.
 If that’s the case, then that would mean she has royal blood in her veins.
 This explains why a general went through the trouble of seeing this through.
-Does Velyn want to make her his successor to the throne?
-But, no matter how I look at it, Irene doesn’t look like she is ready to be a queen of all the citizens in Xantho…especially considering she was raised in a village…
+Does Velyn wanna make her his successor to the throne?
+But, no matter how I look at it, Irene doesn’t look like she’s ready to be a queen of all the citizens in Xantho…especially considering she was raised in a village…